As an Amazon Associate we earn from qualifying purchases.

 Meat grinders are used to create some of my (and probably your) favorite foods.

-From burger patties and sausages to meatballs and even cookie dough, these machines are essential for a variety of foods we eat on a daily basis.
+From burger patties and sausages to meatballs and even cookie dough, these machines are essential for a variety of food I eat on a daily basis.
 But, how does a meat grinder work?

 How Does a Meat Grinder Work?